reyner/objective-c-style-guide/README.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.

-Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
-This does not apply to those comments used to generate documentation.
+Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations. **This does not apply to those comments used to generate documentation.**

+Public functions and classes should be commented in a format that Xcode 5 can read and auto-generate documentation.

 ## init and dealloc